ninjaeon/Windows11-Welcome-Screen-Customizer/README.md

 ## Features
 - Select an image file through Windows Explorer
 - Set the image as welcome screen background
-- Option to prevent further changes
+- Prevents override by OS
-- Requires administrative privileges to modify registry
+- Undo changes with a single click

 ## Requirements
 - Windows 11